-- 7. During this clinical experience, describe the frequency of time spent in each of the following components of care from the patient/client management model of the Guide to Physical Therapist Practice.
+8. During this clinical experience, describe the frequency of time spent in providing the following components of care from the patient/client management model of the Guide to Physical Therapist Practice.
 Rate all items in the shaded columns using the above 4-point scale.